OFFICIAL JOB TITLE: Undergraduate Academic Advisor

 BARGAINING UNIT STATUS: ESU CAT: 12

 SUMMARY PURPOSE OF POSITION: The Undergraduate Academic Advisor supports ongoing retention and student success initiatives and activities at the University in order to increase undergraduate student retention and student success.
-The goal of the Academic Advisor is to increase the number of diverse nursing students persisting in and graduating from the CNHS” The Undergraduate Academic Advisor adheres to campus-wide advising standards, policies, procedures and practices at UMass Dartmouth.
+The goal of the Academic Advisor is to increase the number of diverse nursing students persisting in and graduating from the CNHS” The Undergraduate Academic Advisor adheres to campus-wide advising standards, policies, procedures, and practices at UMass Dartmouth.
 Assists with the ongoing assessment and improvement of academic advising.
 The advisor provides students with information and advice concerning program requirements.
 Supports students using appropriate technology and other best practices.
 Builds partnerships with CNHS faculty and collaborates with faculty and staff to provide effective integrated advising and retention activities.
-Communicates with respective college administrators, chairs and faculty regarding retention issues.
-Represents the College at various admissions, retention and other student events.
+Communicates with respective college administrators, chairs, and faculty regarding retention issues.
+Represents the College at various admissions, retention, and other student events.
 The position advises students on the development of their educational plan and makes appropriate referrals to assist students in the selection of their major and evaluation of their educational progress.
 Follows protocols for students placed on academic warning and probation and works to develop and implement retention plans with students.
 Advises students wishing to withdraw from or take a leave of absence from the University.
 May serve on planning committees for advising and registration, and retention initiatives.
 The incumbent collaborates with other departments in the Academic Affairs and Student Affairs divisions such as Registrar’s Office, Financial Aid, and Career Center, among others.

 EXAMPLES OF PRIMARY DUTIES AND RESPONSIBILITIES:

-- Provides advising, retention and success initiatives to a cohort of undergraduate students, including high-priority first-year nursing and MLS students.
+• Provides advising, retention, and success initiatives to a cohort of undergraduate students, including high-priority first-year nursing and MLS students.

-• Develops and updates students’ academic plan(s) as necessary and/or revises students’ plan of work for new credit programs.
+• Develops and updates students’ academic plan(s) as necessary and/or revises or refers students’ plan of work for new credit to other University programs.

-- Participates in College and University committees such as those devoted to enrollment management, retention, academic advising, among others.
+• Participates in College and University committees such as those devoted to enrollment management, retention, and academic advising, among others.

 EDUCATION: Bachelor’s degree.

 OTHER: Available for evening/weekend hours as needed.
-Some travel required.
+Some travel may be required.

-- Able to counsel students in severe academic difficulty
+• Able to coach students in severe academic difficult

-- Strong knowledge of the University academic policies and procedures as well as eligibility requirements
+• Strong knowledge of the University’s academic policies and procedures as well as eligibility requirements